 #2.
 Weight Loss

-Many people follow keto for the weight-loss benefits, which can be significant, especially if you stick with the lifestyle for a good amount of time.
+Many dieting people follow keto for the weight-loss benefits, which can be significant, especially if you stick with the lifestyle for a good amount of time.
 But when you first start on keto, you may experience rapid weight loss.
 This is because ketosis has a diuretic effect on your body, resulting in a quick loss of water weight (for this reason, take steps to stay hydrated).
 As your body becomes more used to keto and converts fat to ketones for fuel, you will experience more fat loss over time.

 Fatigue is a common and short-term side effect when transitioning to a lifestyle in ketosis.
 It’s typically due to dehydration.
-When you cut way back on your carb intake, your body produces less insulin and uses up its glycogen stores.
+When you cut way back on your carbohydrate intake, your body produces less insulin and uses up its glycogen stores.
 When this happens, your body excretes more water with the glycogen (which is why you tend to lose water weight quickly on keto).
 The quick loss of water weight can cause dehydration, making you feel more fatigued.
 This is another reason you want to stay hydrated.
 It’s also reason to add a pinch of Himalayan salt to your water; it’ll help balance your electrolytes, which are likely to become depleted with the quick water loss.

 #4.
 Decreased Energy for Exercise

-When you first start keto, fatigue can extend to your ability to exercise with the same amount of energy you’re used to.
+When you first start keto, fatigue can extend to your ability to exercise with the same energy levels you’re used to.
 In fact, you may feel you just don’t have it in you at all.
 That’s okay.
 Decreased performance is also common and short-term when you begin a keto diet.
 When your body is used to burning glucose to power your workouts and that glucose is depleted due to a lack of carb consumption, your body is trying to figure out where to find energy.
 Once your body adjusts to reaching for ketones as its fuel source, you’ll not only be back to your regular performance levels, you may also find you’ve got even more endurance.
 Give yourself a couple of weeks to adjust to keto and the symptom will dissipate.

 #5.
 Appetite Suppression